-Due to the Group's service-based business nature, no significant suppliers are involved in the Group's operations.
-However, service providers are engaged in our business operations to provide clients with outstanding services, including but not limited to compliance advisors, legal counsels, etc. Thus, the "Policies and Procedures for Expenditure Management" under the "Operation Manual" is in place to strengthen internal control and standardise the procurement and payment procedures of the Group.
+Due to the Group's business nature, not many significant suppliers are involved in the Group's operations.
+However, service providers are engaged in our business operations to provide clients with outstanding services, including but not limited to compliance advisors, legal counsels, etc. During the Reporting Period, the Group engaged 11 suppliers and vendors, all of them are located in Hong Kong.
+The "Policies and Procedures for Expenditure Management" under the "Operation Manual" is in place to strengthen internal control and standardise the procurement and payment procedures of the Group.
 The Group has implemented the following practices on engagement for all service providers.